E-commerce

 • Stable segments: mobile, desktop, country, new customer, returning customer, paid traffic, organic, email.

-• Clear exclusions: internal traffic, bots, preproduction, test orders, cancellations tracked separately.
+• Clear exclusions: internal traffic, bots, preproduction, test orders, cancellations separately.

-A sales week is not comparable to a non-promotional week.
-An influencer campaign does not bring the same traffic as a very specific SEO query.
-If you do not stabilize your comparisons, you risk attributing to an interface variation what actually comes from a change in traffic mix.
+A week of sales is not comparable to a week without promotion.
+An influencer campaign does not send the same traffic as a very specific SEO query.
+If you do not stabilize your comparisons, you may end up attributing to an interface change what is actually caused by a change in traffic mix.

 The value of the rate alone is limited

 The conversion rate is not enough.
-It must be read alongside average basket value, margin, return rate, cancellations, disputes, and sometimes customer lifetime value.
-An increase in conversion that harms profitability is not a complete victory.
-That is why good CRO also defines business guardrails.
+It must be read alongside average order value, margin, return rate, cancellations, disputes, and sometimes customer lifetime value.
+An increase in conversion that hurts profitability is not a complete victory.
+That is why good CRO also defines business safeguards.

-Cross-reference analytics, back office, CRM, payment data, and support tickets.
-If GA4 tells one story but actual sales tell another, the priority is not to launch a test.
+Cross analytics, back office, CRM, payment data, and support tickets.
+If GA4 tells one story, but actual sales tell another, the priority is not to launch a test.
 The priority is to understand the gap.
-To reset your metrics, our article on conversion rate in Google Analytics can serve as a reading foundation.
+To reset the metrics, our article on conversion rate in Google Analytics can serve as a starting point.

 Add user research to your CRO

-CRO that relies only on numbers misses an essential part of the problem: why users hesitate, leave, or come back later.
+A CRO that relies solely on numbers misses an essential part of the problem: why users hesitate, leave, or come back later.
 Quantitative data shows the leak.
 Qualitative data often explains its cause.
 To improve your conversion rate optimization, add user research to your routine.

 • Real objections: price, trust, compatibility, delivery, return policy, lack of information.

-• Misunderstandings: an element the team believes is clear is not clear at all for a new visitor.
+• Misunderstandings: an element the team thinks is clear is not clear at all to a new visitor.

-• Avoidance behaviors: going back, comparing competitors, silently abandoning after an error.
+• Avoidance behaviors: going back, comparing with competitors, silent abandonment after an error.

-In concrete terms, this can take several forms: session recordings, heatmaps, support tickets, quick interviews, review verbatims, questions asked to customer service, post-purchase forms, or exit pop-ins.
+Concretely, this can take several forms: session recordings, heatmaps, support tickets, quick interviews, review quotes, questions asked of customer service, post-purchase forms, or exit pop-ins.
 You do not need a heavy protocol to make progress.
 You need a regular discipline of observation.

 Concrete example

 A team thinks its product page converts poorly because of a lack of visuals.
-Recordings show something else: visitors scroll back up several times to the return policy and delivery information, then leave the page.
+The recordings show something else: visitors repeatedly go back up to the return policy and delivery information, then leave the page.
 The problem is not the media.
 It is reassurance and the visibility of the terms.
-Without qualitative data, the wrong project would have been launched.
+Without qualitative research, the wrong project would have been launched.

 CRO and customer support